 How to install the Intel AX210 driver that unlocks the 6GHz band

 If you’re an advanced user, download the driver via the link below and install it manually — you might need to force.
 For those who are new to this, the steps below will walk you through.

 Generally, it’s a good idea to download the software (step 1) before installing the hardware on your computer.
 But this post assumed that you had gotten the AX210 adapter already running with an official driver.

 1. Download the Intel AX210 driver software

 Follow the few simple steps and download the .zip file on your computer.
-(This file’s name might be randomized).
+(The file’s name might be randomized).
 Generally, the browser will save it in the Downloads folder of your Windows profile, but you can place it anywhere — make sure you know where it is.

 2. Extract the software driver folder from the zip file

 Open the downloaded file and drag the “AX210Driver” folder out onto a location you know.
 For this post, it’s the Desktop of the computer.